-E. The establishment of administrative cost arrangements, including the pooling of funds for administrative costs, as appropriate, for the region
+E. The establishment of administrative cost arrangements, including the pooling of funds for administrative costs, as appropriate, for the region ii.
+How will these administrative cost arrangements support regional workforce development objectives?

 The RPU is in the process of exploring jointly funding regional efforts.
 Initiatives for which joint funding may be used include: